bmanubay/bmanubay.github.io/_posts/_2020-1-28-an-intro-to-web-scraping-and-sentiment-analysis.md

             yield phrase, len(words), date, polarity_score
 ~~~

 First we connect using `request`, parse the HTML using `bs4` and pass it through our article body text filter.
-Next, in a for-if loop, we parse our text using `re`, searching for our holiday phrases, getting a count of phrase per article, an article date and calculating the polarity of the article with VADER.
+Next, in a for-if loop, we parse our text using `re`, searching for our holiday phrases, getting a count of phrase per article, an article date and calculating the polarity of the article with `VADER`.
 Next, we need a function to call each article in a RSS feed an return the scraped info I want.

 ~~~python
 def search_rss(rss_entries, phrases):